Skip links

 Texas Roadhouse Steak Bites are the kind of recipe I keep in rotation because they work without asking much from the cook.
 Iโ€™ve made them on quiet nights and busy ones, and the process stays steady each time.

 Chef Thomas values recipes like this because repetition teaches you what really holds up.
-When Iโ€™m planning meals for the week, this often sits alongside something different but just as grounding, like this Creamy Mushroom Vegan Ramen.
+When Iโ€™m planning meals for the week, this often sits alongside something different but just as grounding, like these oven-baked Italian meatballs or a batch of oven-baked cheesy tacos.
 It feels complete without trying to be anything more than it is.

 Categories: